viljuska/viljuska/README.md

 ## About me

 <p>In 2017, I started learning the basics of HTML, CSS and JS in a course at the IT Academy that lasted a year.
 After completing the course, I found a job as a Front end web developer.
-I still work in that position today.
-I mainly work on wordpress custom themes, integration with woocommerce, static sites.</p>
+After some time while learning, I started doing little backend for WordPress.
+Now after 5 years, I work as a WordPress developer handling front and back end of the application.
+I mainly work on wordpress custom themes, integration with woocommerce, building custom plugins, creating email templates, static sites.</p>
 <p>Outside of work, I improve every day, research new technologies, currently study React, Gutenberg blocks.</p>

 ## Technologies and frameworks that I use